lk-geimfari/mimesis/docs/schema.rst

     'b'

-When the field name is not specified, the name of the function (``func.__name__``) is used instead.
+When no field name is specified, the function's name (``func.__name__``) is used instead.

 Unregister Field Handler
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to unregister a field handler, you can do it like this:
+To unregister a field handler:

 .. code-block:: python

     >>> field.unregister_handler("hohoho")

-Now you can't use it anymore and will get a ``FieldError`` if you try to do so.
+Now you can't use it anymore and will get a ``FieldError`` if you try.

-If you'll attempt to unregister a field handler that was never registered then nothing going to happen:
+If you attempt to unregister a field handler that was never registered, nothing will happen:

 .. code-block:: python

     >>> field.unregister_handler("blabla") # nothing happens

-It's quite evident that you can also unregister multiple field handlers at once:
+You can also unregister multiple field handlers at once:

 .. code-block:: python